instanas2014/instanas2014.github.io/_posts/2025-06-05-GenAI-Hybrid-Personalization.md

 The GenAI layer enhances personalization by interpreting user context and reshuffling or filtering the list of items accordingly using natural language prompts and domain logic.

-If you play around with the demo, you will see that DeepCF may rank some movie higher, but based on user choice (for example: prefer to watch comedy now), it will move up other recommendation ranking
+From the demo, you will see that DeepCF may rank some movie higher, but based on user choice (for example: prefer to watch comedy now), it will move up other recommendation ranking (can also check the screenshot above)

 ![Overall Architecture][Overall solution architecture] *Overall solution architecture*